aws/aws-cdk/packages/aws-cdk/README.md

     }
 ```

 There must not exist a resource of that type with the same identifier in the desired region.
-In this example that identifer
+In this example that identfier
 would be "MyBucket"

 ##### **The provided template is not deployed to CloudFormation in the account/region, and there *is* overlap with existing resources in the account/region**